 The Office of Financial Aid offers two academic grants.
 Full-time students receiving a Federal Pell Grant who are in the first or second year of their program can apply for the Academic Competitiveness Grant (ACG).
 To receive the ACG both years, they must maintain a cumulative GPA of 3.0.
 Full-time third- and fourth-year students who receive a Federal Pell Grant can apply for the National Science and Mathematics Access to Retain Talent (SMART) Grant if they major in one of the following subjects: computer science; engineering; mathematics; any physical or life science; or one of Arabic, Chinese, Japanese, Hebrew or Russian.

-The three graduate schools each have separate GPA requirements.
+The three graduate schools each have separate Baruch College requirements for GPA.
 The Zicklin School of Business has no set minimum undergraduate GPA requirements, but few students with less than 2.9 are admitted into the Honors MBA program and few students with less than a 2.7 are admitted into its other programs.
 The Weissman School of Arts and Sciences offers three master's programs.
 Only the Master's Program in Financial Engineering has a specific qualification.
 Applicants do not need to have a certain cumulative undergraduate GPA but they must have passed the following courses with a grade of B or better: two semesters of calculus, linear algebra, probability, C++ programming and some kind of finance course or finance-related work experience.
 The School of Public Affairs has no minimum GPA requirements.